haydal810/Milestone-Project-3/README.md

 ### Local Deployment

 This project was developed using the Visual Studio Code IDE, committed to git and pushed to GitHub using the built in function within Visual Studio Code.

-The code was also pushed from git to heroku for live deployment: https://www.heroku.com/ The GitHub Repository is here: https://haydal810.github.io/Milestone-Project-2/ The application is live here: https://kerry-rivers-ms3.herokuapp.com/
+The GitHub Repository is here: https://github.com/haydal810/Milestone-Project-3 The application is live here: https://kerry-rivers-ms3.herokuapp.com/

 To deploy this project on your own IDE, folow the steps below: